mkorthof/wsbkp/README.md

 Run the script manually to verify correct settings.
 In case of issues set `OUT=/dev/stdout` to show output from rsync (progress/speed etc).

-Supported rsync options: `wsbkp.sh -n` for dry-run and/or `-v` for increased verbosity.
+Adding these rsync args may also be useful: `--verbose` and/or `--dry-run`.

 ## Scheduling